 Selecting species based on beneficial ecological, biogeographical and evolutionary characteristics will likely miss important ecosystem functions.
 In this example, “fillers” would have been missed.

-The approach allows for protection and restoration initiatives that focus on either supporting winners or trying to save losers or a balance of the two.
+The approach allows for protection and restoration initiatives that focus on either supporting winners or trying to save losers or a balance of the two

 The approach considers broad data types that are useful for making protection and restoration decisions.